anuragmishra22071999-sudo/fca-Anurag/fca-anurag/README.md

 This repo is a fork from main repo and will usually have new features bundled faster than main repo (and maybe bundle some bugs, too).

-# Priyansh Facebook Chat API
+# Anurag Facebook Chat API

 Facebook now has an official API for chat bots [here](https://developers.facebook.com/docs/messenger-platform).